vrajrana1/Soccer-App-API/README.md

 ## Official Documentation

-Documentation for basic setup can be found at [Laravel] https://laravel.com/docs/10.x/readme .
+Documentation for basic setup can be found at [https://laravel.com/docs/10.x/readme].

 ## System requirements